Pin Classes I: Growth Rates: Pin Words and Pin Classes

 and by Lemma \ref{eqgrs2} the classes on the left and right have the same (upper and lower) growth rates. \end{proof}

-We call this the \textbf{Finite Prefix Lemma}, as it tells us that any finite prefix of a pin sequence cannot affect the growth rate of the associated pin class, a fact that we shall use often.
+We call this the \emph{Finite Prefix Lemma}, as it tells us that any finite prefix of an infinite pin word cannot affect the growth rate of the associated pin class, a fact that we shall use often.